SwenenzY/is-this-cpp/README.md

 # Before to start
-First time i saw this i very shocked cuz i never see this before in cpp.
-This repo for see difference and resize your mind.
+When I see this, I was very shocked because I've never see this before and I never thought of it.
+You can look at this repo for more information about operator alternatives in CPP to enlarge your mind (:

-## Code examples;
+## Code examples

-Still are u using && ?
-You're crazy just look at this.
+So you are still using `&&` :thinking: You are just crazy, look at this alternative.

-### && to 'and';
+### && to 'and'
-And yes i am  using <%%> too { } like a ejs [*Click and see*](https://ejs.co/)
+And yeah, I am using `<% %>` for `{ }` like [EJS](https://ejs.co/)
 ```cpp
 int main( )
 <%